home-assistant/developers.home-assistant/docs/core/entity.md

     ...
 ```

 It is not possible to provide icons for state attributes using the `icon` property.
-Please note, that using the `icon` property is discouraged, using the above mentioned icon translations is preferred.
+Please note that using the `icon` property is discouraged; using the above-mentioned icon translations is preferred.

 ## Excluding state attributes from recorder history